Ak33ra/15-418-final-project/docs/proposal.md

 For each combination we will obtain the following metrics: latency, throughput, tail latency, slowdown, fairness, SM utliziation, TensorCore utilization, bandwidth utilization. <br>
 The combinations of models we will be testing on are small model, big model, small + big models.
-For these models we will also vary the the models that are arithmeticlly intensive and models that are bandwidth limited.
+For these models we will also vary the the models that are arithmeticlly intensive and models that are bandwidth limited. <br>
-We hope to find patterns in the different bottlenecks of the varying combinations of models, and provide key insights for how to improve performance.
+We hope to find patterns in the different bottlenecks of the varying combinations of models, and provide key insights for how to improve performance. <br />
 Hope to Achieve: Create a scheduler or theoretical schedular for the models on different GPUs to optimize GPU utilization and performance.
 This would be creating a wrapper of some sort for kernel launches and inference handling, which would allow for more optimized usage of the GPU.